napframework/nap/docs/doxygen/markdown/05_rendering.md

 mRenderService->renderObjects(mVideoRenderTarget->getTarget(), ortho_cam, render_objects);
 ~~~~~~~~~~~~~~~

 Alternatively you can use the [RenderToTextureComponent](@ref nap::RenderToTextureComponent).
-This component renders directly to a texture without having to define a render target or mesh and can be used to apply a 'post process' render step.
+This component renders directly to a texture without having to define a render target or mesh and can be used  apply a 'post process' render step.

 Cameras {#cameras}
 =======================